allegroai/clearml-session/README.md

 4. Scale-out development to multiple clouds, assign development machines on AWS/GCP/Azure in a seamless way

 ## Prerequisites:
-* **An SSH client installed on your machine** - To verify open your terminal and execute `ssh`, if you did not receive an error, we are good to go.
+* **An SSH client installed on your machine** - To verify, open your terminal and execute `ssh`.
+If you did not receive an error, we are good to go.
 * At least one `clearml-agent` running on a remote host.
 See installation [details](https://github.com/allegroai/clearml-agent).

 Supported OS: MacOS, Windows, Linux